 The Volunteer Reception Center (VRC), located at the First Baptist Church, under the direction of Cyndi Powell.
 It remains available for those needing assistance.

 “It was a great inspirational time to see what can happen within one year,” states Tiffanie Hoover, chairman of the board of the Rockport-Fulton Chamber Foundation.
 “Our residents have gone through so much.
 It is comforting to know the dollars of the humanitarian fund were used to help repair residential homes and to know the dollars were stretched as far as they could go due to the incredible volunteers helping our community.
 We are extremely grateful to all, I am humbled by the generosity of the support our community has received” said Hoover.

-The mission of the Rockport-Fulton Chamber Foundation is is to support, encourage, develop, and enable through charitable programs the social welfare and improvement of Aransas County through: education; training; resident, business and governmental involvement; leadership development; infrastructure enhancement and assisting the community with recovery from community wide natural disasters.
+The mission of the Rockport-Fulton Chamber Foundation is to support, encourage, develop, and enable through charitable programs the social welfare and improvement of Aransas County through education; training; resident, business and governmental involvement; leadership development; infrastructure enhancement and assisting the community with recovery from community-wide natural disasters.